 All Generators

+Establish as far as possible that there are no other protection types, especially generator owned, that would trip the generator within the frequency, voltage and LoM requirements in the D Code etc. Such protection could be implemented in the generator control scheme etc. For generation installed pre the RfG entering into force, this is only highly undesirable and should be amended if at all possible.
+For post RfG units it is not allowed.

 The overfrequency protection setting should be a single stage and set to 52.0Hz.
 If there is two stage overfrequency protection present, it should be disabled such that there is a single stage set at 52.0Hz.

 If this is not possible, see section 7.2 below.

 Synchronous Generators

 In the case of a RoCoF relay, the setting should be set to 1Hzs-1 with a definite time delay of 500ms.
 If this setting cannot be achieved on the relay see section 7 below.

+Note that some existing synchronous generators installed between August 2014 and August 2016 legitimately have a RoCoF setting of 0.5Hz s-1 in perpetuity - these should not be changed.
+Check the D Code for complete details.

 A multi-function relay should be set to RoCoF with the above settings and the VS capability disabled.